ucdscenter/learning_machines_app/README.md

 Contact the UC Digital Scholarship Center for elasticsearch IAM credentials, aws sqs, and template to the to fill in the credentials.py information, as well as connection to the dev database.

+In the SQS_QUEUE_NAME field, make a unique queue name for your local tasks to be sent to.

-If you are using a local postgres server you can do the following:
+If you are using a local postgres server you can do the following, but no need if using the default config, because that connects to a dev database that is already migrated:

 Create db and make migrations, and migrate
 ```bash